Grade 12

 6 periods per week - One Year - One Credit

-This challenging course prepares students for the rigors of university level literature studies as they engage in the careful reading and critical analysis of imaginative literature.
-Students consider the larger elements of each work’s structure, style, and themes as well as the finer elements of figurative language, imagery, symbolism, and tone.
-The historical and cultural context of important works, in addition to an introduction to literary theory and criticism, challenge students to think deeply as they cover diverse topics within the genres of poetry, novels, and plays from a variety of periods and locations.
+Advanced Placement Literature is a challenging course that prepares students for the rigors of university-level literature study as they engage in careful reading and critical analysis of imaginative literature.
+Students consider the larger elements of each work’s structure, style, and themes and the finer elements of figurative language, imagery, symbolism, and tone.
+The literary, historical, and cultural context of important works challenge students to think deeply as they explore diverse topics within the genres of poetry, fiction, and drama from various contexts.
+(Source: AP English Literature and Composition Course Description).

 Mathematics